W. James (Jim) Noble

 As a researcher, with a special interest in military awards and medals, John has written numerous articles and books such as, Shooting Awards & Prize Medals to Australian Military Forces and Australian Airborne The History & Insignia of Australian Military Parachuting, both recognised as standard reference works.
 For his contribution to military history he has been awarded a fellowship of the Australian Institute of History and Arts and honorary membership of Red Berets International Australia Parachute Association and Parachute Riggers Association (Qld).

-John is also a member of the Editorial Committee of the Numismatic Association of Australia and has been acknowledged by Greg McDonald, the author of Australian Coins and Banknotes, for his valuable editorial contribution to his annual pocket guide.
+John was also a member of the Editorial Committee of the Numismatic Association of Australia for several years and has been acknowledged by Greg McDonald, the author of Australian Coins and Banknotes, for his valuable editorial contribution to his annual pocket guide.

 Jill Pearson commenced with the Company in Melbourne in 1987 and is currently the Melbourne office manager.
 Jill oversees consignment Melbourne lots for our Sydney auctions and is available to advise on selling at auction.
 Her areas of expertise include historical medals, documents, bonds and share certificates.
 Jill is a member of the International Bond & Share Society and the Gemmological Association of Australia.
 As a former secretary of the Numismatic Association of Australia, Jill is a recipient of the Arthur J Lockwood Award.